pauldlynch/eqguide/guides/heros-journey/index.md

 You can consult the Hero's Journey in game, in several ways.
 The first is just by using the Achievements windows; one of the several sets is the Hero's Journey, which you can open up and inspect down to the level of quest titles.
 If you want to find out what you have missed in the past, this is probably the best way.

-The second is by using the Tome of the Hero's Journey; click it, and a window will open showing the zones and quests for your level that you haven't yet completed, including either or both of the [Serpent Seeker's Charm of Lore](/eqguide/guides/charm-of-lore) and the [Wanderlust Guild Loadstone](/eqguide/guides/wanderlust-guild-loadstone) quests.
+The second is by using the Tome of the Hero's Journey; click it, and a window will open showing the zones and quests for your level that you haven't yet completed, including either or both of the [Serpent Seeker's Charm of Lore](/eqguide/guides/charm-of-lore) and the [Wanderlust Guild Loadstone](/eqguide/guides/wanderlust-guild-loadstone) quests, and various other long quest series.

+**Crescent Reach**

 See the [Crescent Reach guide](/eqguide/guides/crescent-reach/) for the first part of this.

 - Welcome to Crescent Reach (1+)